 What you get through Amerigroup

 We’re about more than just doctor visits.
-We give our members lots of no-cost extras — benefits beyond what you expect.
+We give our members lots of no-cost extras to help support their whole health and well-being.

-- A smartphone with monthly minutes, data and unlimited text messages
+- A smartphone through SafeLink Wireless® — includes monthly minutes, data, and unlimited text messages

-- Acupuncture treatments (three sessions per year from a doctor in our plan)
+- Acupuncture treatments — seven sessions per year from a doctor in our plan

-- Light box that helps prolong daylight during winter months for members with seasonal affective disorder (SAD) (ages 19 and older)
+- Light box — helps prolong daylight in the winter time (for members ages 19 and older with seasonal affective disorder (SAD)

-- Boys & Girls Club membership for kids ages 6-18 (at participating clubs)
+- Boys & Girls Club membership at participating clubs (for kids ages 6-18)

-- Healthy Families program — support and nutrition and exercise coaching for families with children ages 7-17
+- Healthy Families program — support, nutrition and exercise coaching (for families with children ages 7-17)

 - YMCA membership to the YMCA in Wenatchee (for ages 19 and younger)

-- My Wellness Guide — tools that help you take control of your health by setting goals, creating action plans and tracking progress (Link)
+- My Wellness Guide — tools that help you take control of your health by setting goals, creating action plans, and tracking progress

-- Membership to one of four national disability advocacy organizations:
+- Membership to one of these four organizations:

 - American Association of People with Disabilities (AAPD)